-Non-compliance with the requirement of keeping an updated Significant Controllers Register is a criminal offence.
-The company and every responsible person of the company are liable to a fine.
+Non-compliance with the requirement of keeping an updated Significant Controllers Register is a criminal offense.
+The Hong Kong company and every responsible person of the company are liable to a fine.

-Failure to comply with the requirements laid down in the SCR notice within one month from the date of notice is an offence.
-The addressee of the notice along with every related person are liable to a fine.
+Failure to comply with the requirements laid down in the Significant Controllers Register notice within one month from the date of the notice is an offense.
+The addressee of the notice along with every related person is liable to a fine.

 For false statement

-If someone knowingly or recklessly makes a false, deceptive, or misleading statement in the SCR, it amounts to committing an offence.
-The offence is liable on conviction in the form of imprisonment or fine.
+If someone knowingly or recklessly makes a false, deceptive, or misleading statement in the Significant Controllers Register, it amounts to committing an offense.
+The offense is liable on conviction in the form of imprisonment or fine.